alexdien/100-days-of-code/log.md

 **Link(s) to work**
 1. [Valid Anagrams Solution](https://www.youtube.com/watch?v=SFuJv7FwZX8)

 ### Day 4: August 22, Monday

 **Today's Progress**: Today I didn't code much since I am preparing for an interview on Wednesday.
 I will go over my projects and also try to practice some LC array questions.

 **Thoughts** I'm nervous for this interview and not sure if it is technical or not.
 I'm preparing by reading Cracking the Coding Interview.

+**Link(s) to work**
+N/A

+### Day 5: August 23, Tuesday

+**Today's Progress**: I spent sometime learning about Python and Colab in one of my classes.
+I also prepared a bit more for my interview on Wednesday.

+**Thoughts** I'm nervous for this interview and not sure if it is technical or not.
+I'm preparing by reading Cracking the Coding Interview.